 Mathematics Statement of Intent

 Sheringdale’s aim is to ensure that children leave primary school as confident and independent mathematicians with the acquired skills and knowledge of the three core areas of the National Curriculum: fluency, reasoning and problem-solving.
+Children should understand the subject as a life skill, apply their learning with secure connections and reasoning, and flourish in the challenges we offer.
 We have adopted a mastery approach to ensure these skills are embedded within all Maths lessons and developed consistently over time in an engaging and creative way.

 Underpinning this pedagogy of mastery is a belief that all children can achieve in Maths.
 Our medium-term and weekly planning is carefully sequenced and designed to allow children to build-on prior knowledge.
 Within the Early Years Foundation Stage (EYFS), children are encouraged to experiment with number, shape, space and measure as way of developing their curiosity and interest in Maths.
 Throughout KS1 and KS2, we ensure children have varied and frequent practice of their maths skills focusing on their ability to recall and apply their knowledge accurately and rapidly.
 Varied opportunities are provided to develop the children’s mathematical thinking and reasoning skills, ensuring that knowledge can be recalled and applied in different contexts.
 Our aim is to help children use their number sense and make rich connections across all areas of maths, as well as across the broader curriculum.
 Challenging the children to explain, justify and prove their thoughts is an important part of our daily Maths discussions, both broadening and deepening the children’s mathematical understanding.